Does vitamin B6 help with perimenopause symptoms?

 A study by Mahdavi and colleagues in 2019 found that B6 supplementation reduced anxiety symptoms, providing direct evidence of its anxiolytic potential through the GABA synthesis pathway.
 Research by Ebrahimi and colleagues in 2012 found that combined B6 and magnesium supplementation significantly reduced PMS symptoms including mood changes, anxiety, irritability, and bloating.
 While these studies were conducted in women with PMS rather than perimenopause specifically, the underlying hormonal and neurotransmitter mechanisms overlap substantially, making the findings relevant.

 Dietary sources of B6 include poultry, fish, potatoes, chickpeas, and fortified grains.
 Most women eating a varied diet get reasonable amounts, but those eating restrictive diets, those with gut absorption issues, or those with higher metabolic demands may have suboptimal levels.
-B6 status can be assessed through plasma pyridoxal phosphate (PLP) testing.
+B6 status can be assessed through plasma pyridoxal phosphate (PLP) testing, which reflects functional B6 availability more accurately than intake estimates.

-When to see a doctor: If anxiety, irritability, or mood changes are severe or significantly affecting your daily life and relationships, discuss them with your provider.
+When to see a doctor: if anxiety, irritability, or mood changes are severe or significantly affecting your daily life and relationships, discuss them with your provider.
+Perimenopausal mood disorders can be serious and may require targeted treatment beyond nutritional support.
 If you develop any tingling or numbness in your extremities, particularly while taking B6 supplements, reduce your dose and consult your provider promptly as this may indicate nerve-related toxicity.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.